CSCfi/csc-user-guide/docs/data/sensitive-data/vk-srd-d-access.md

 1. Open _Data Gateway_ (you can find the application on your desktop);

-2.Select _SD Connect_;
+2. Select _SD Connect_;

-3.Add your CSC credentials (username and password.
-Note: we disabled the copy/paste options for security reasons; thus, you need to type in your password);
+3. Log in with your CSC credentials (Note: the copy/paste options are disabled for security reasons; thus, you need to type in your password);

-4.Click on _Login_ and next click on _Continue_;
+4. Click on _Login_ and next click on _Continue_;

-5.In the new window, under _ Create secure access_ click on  _Create_.
+5. In the new window, under _Create secure access_ click on  _Create_.
 The application will create a secure connection with SD Connect, and a new folder called _Projects_  will be accessible from your desktop or programmatically from the terminal.
 Next, click on _Open folder_.

  [![Data-gateway1](images/desktop/desktop-gateway-part1.png)](images/desktop/desktop-gateway-part1.png)

 You can directly access all the files stored in SD Connect in read-only mode from the project folder.
 The application will automatically decrypt them.
-The current streaming speed can be up to 50 MB/s.
+The current streaming speed is up to 50 MB/s.

 !!!
 Note
     The _Projects_ folder is available only when the Data Gateway application is open.
 Thus, Data Gateway needs to be open during data processing in streaming mode.